La Cage aux Folles (film): Plot

 In Saint-Tropez, Renato Baldi and Albin Mougeotte are a middle-aged gay couple who have been together for 20 years.
 Renato is the owner of the drag nightclub downstairs from their apartment, La Cage aux Folles, where Albin is the main attraction under the drag persona Zaza Napoli.
 One evening, Renato is taken aback when his 20 year-old son from a brief heterosexual fling, Laurent, announces his engagement to Andréa, the daughter of Simon Charrier, the secretary-general of an ultraconservative political party called the Union for Moral Order.
 Terrified of her strict parents, Andréa lies that Laurent's father is a cultural attaché at the Italian Embassy and his mother is a housewife.

-When the president of the Union for Moral Order dies suddenly in the arms of an underage prostitute, Simon worries about his own reputation as reporters begin to hound him.
+When the president of the Union for Moral Order dies suddenly in the arms of an underage immigrant prostitute, Simon worries about his own reputation as reporters begin to hound him.
 Although Simon initially believes that Andréa is too young to marry, his wife Louise convinces him that their daughter's marriage to a diplomat's son is the perfect opportunity to restore his image and deflect attention from the ensuing scandal.
 Meanwhile, Laurent informs Renato that he has invited Andréa and her parents over for dinner to meet his family.
 To avoid shocking his future in-laws, Laurent asks his father to conceal his homosexuality and redecorate his flamboyant apartment; Renato reluctantly agrees.

 Renato tries to convince Albin to stay out of the apartment during the Charriers' visit, but seeing how hurt Albin is, Renato relents and agrees to let him stay.
 To make their charade more believable, Renato visits Laurent's biological mother, Simone—whom Laurent has not seen in nearly 20 years—and asks her to pretend to be his wife for the evening.
 Simone agrees, but Renato gives in to her advances, and their tryst is caught by Albin, who is heartbroken and moves out of the apartment.
 Renato finds Albin at a train station and convinces him to return home.